hjhart/iterm-preferences/README.md

 ```

 You should see the changes that you made at this point as a reasonable delta in git.
 You can check this file in at that point and sync it across all of your machines.

+# Updating

+After pulling in new changes from git, make sure you exit out of iTerm, open up Terminal and run `killall cfprefsd`.
+This will ensure that the cached configurations get unloaded.

 # Developing